apache/hudi/website/src/pages/tech-specs.md

 ##### HFile Block (Id: 5)

 The HFile data block serializes the records using the HFile file format.
-HFile datamodel is a key value pair and both are encoded as byte arrays.
+HFile data model is a key value pair and both are encoded as byte arrays.
 Hudi record key is encoded as Avro string and the Avro record serialized using BinaryEncoder is stored as the value.
 HFile file format stores the records in sorted order and with index to enable quick point reads and range scans.

 ##### Parquet Block (Id: 6)

 The Parquet Block serializes the records using the Apache Parquet file format.
-The serialization layout is similar to the Avro block except for the byte array content encoded as columnar Parquet format.
+The serialization layout is similar to the Avro block except for the byte array content encoded in columnar Parquet format.
 This log block type enables efficient columnar scans and better compression.

 > Different data block types offers different trade-offs and picking the right block is based on the workload requirements and is critical for merge and read performance.